IvanWoo/kube-secrets-utility/README.md

   -t, --type TEXT        The type of secrets you want to manipulate.
 When name
                          is provided, type will be ignored

-  -ns, --namespace TEXT  Kubernetes namespace.
-  -p, --path TEXT        Local path where to store dumped yaml.
+  -ns, --namespace TEXT  Kubernetes namespace.  [default: default] -p, --path TEXT        Local path where to store dumped yaml.
   --version              Show the version and exit.
   --help                 Show this message and exit.